Market Volatility Calculator

 What is annualized volatility?

-Annualized volatility extrapolates the observed daily or weekly volatility over a full year, providing a standardized measure for comparing risk across different assets.
-It is calculated by multiplying the standard deviation of daily returns by the square root of the number of trading days in a year, typically 252.
+Annualized volatility projects daily volatility over a full year by multiplying the standard deviation of daily returns by the square root of 252 (typical trading days per year).
+For example, a 0.92% daily standard deviation translates to 14.63% annualized volatility.

-In investment, high volatility is generally associated with higher risk because it implies greater uncertainty and potential for significant price declines.
-While volatile assets can offer higher potential returns, they also expose investors to a greater chance of substantial losses, making them less suitable for risk-averse individuals.
+High volatility is generally associated with higher risk because it implies greater uncertainty and potential for significant losses.
+However, volatile assets can also offer higher returns.
+Experienced investors use volatility to size positions and set stop-losses rather than simply avoiding volatile assets.